MarcMouries/Telework-Case-Management-Lab/docs/Part_4_Manage_Work/Part_4.1._Import_Data.md

 ## Import Cases

+0. *TODO* Add instructions on how to get here

 1. Hover the column header **Number** , **right-click** to display the table menu options and then select **Import.**

     ![relative](import/Select_Import.png)